q3769/conseq4j/README.md

 ### 1. Preventive

 This is more on the technical level.
-Sometimes it is possible to ensure related messages are never processed out of order in globally concurrent executions.
+Sometimes it is possible to prevent related messages from ever being processed out of order in globally concurrent executions.
 This implies:

 (1) The message producer ensures that messages are posted to the messaging provider in correct order.